tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <from {% include citation for=page.cite.plagiarized.wiki_rwrb %}>
 <h1>Plot</h1>

-Alex Claremont-Diaz, <mark>the son of Ellen Claremont</mark>, <mark>the first female president of the United States</mark>, attends the wedding of <mark>Prince Phillip, the eldest grandson of the King of England</mark>.
+Alex Claremont-Diaz, <mark num=2>the son of Ellen Claremont</mark>, <mark num=3>the first female president of the United States</mark>, attends the wedding of <mark num=1>Prince Phillip, the eldest grandson of the King of England</mark>.
 Alex has a long-standing feud with <mark>Prince Henry, Phillip's younger brother</mark> and the "spare" to the British Throne.
 During the reception, Alex and Henry get into an altercation, resulting in embarrassing reports in the following morning's newspapers.

 </from>
 </compare>